 Psychologists point out several psychological factors:

-- Your child speaks in sentences.
+– Your child speaks in sentences.
 It is very dangerous to start teaching a child to read if the child can’t even talk.
 Some kids that were taught to read with the help of blocks before they learned to speak displayed signs of a delay in their speech development.
-Instead of participating in live discussion they were reading and writing with the help of blocks.
+Instead of participating in a live discussion they were reading and writing with the help of blocks.

-- Your child has developed phonetic hearing.
+– Your child has developed a phonetic hearing.
 This means that the child can hear the difference of sounds in individual words.
 He or she can easily distinguish words that, for example, begin with the letter “K” and end in the letter “A”.

 – The child can notice patterns or rhymes, for example, words like “cat”, “coat”, or “mouse”.